getbouncer/apidocs/card-scan/android-integration-guide/android-customization-guide.md

+---
+description: >-
+  This document describes how to customize this library to fit your user interface design.
+---

 # Android customization guide
-This document describes how to customize this library to fit your user interface design.

 ## Contents
 * [Text and Localization](#text-and-localization)